Operation Tombola: Planning

 Fifty men parachuted to the Monte Cusna area (Reggio Emilia) between 4 and 24 March 1945, under command of Major Roy Farran to link up with the SOE mission "Envelope" under the command of Michael Lees.
 The force liaised Italian Partisans, whose force also included 70 escaped Soviet POWs.

 On 19 March, two German defectors brought Envelope mission information regarding the location of a German Headquarters (they believed 14th Army, but it may have been LI Gebirgs (Mountain) Corps).
 The German HQ was located in two villas in Botteghe d'Albinea in the hills above Reggio Emilia.
 Lees' signaled SOE that he and Farran planned to launch an attack.

 Later that day, Lees' message was passed to Allied 15th Army Group HQ, who approved the attack, with two caveats.
 First, Lees and Farran had to reconnoitre and submit a plan of attack, and second, the attack was not to be launched immediately.
 Instead, it was to be coordinated with Operation Grapeshot, 15th Army's planned Spring offensive that would end with the capitulation of Axis forces in Italy.

 Though these orders were received by Lees and Farran, the pair did not incorporate them into their plans.
 They reconnoitred the enemy HQ and submitted their plan of attack, earmarking 28 March for the operation.
 This caused alarm at 15th Army Group, with a reply sent "you only have to wait one week after target date...Your scheme will then be correctly time for maximum effort."

-This appeal did not succeed, and despite confirming Les and Farran had received their orders, 15th Army Group tried in vain to reign in Lees and Farran.
+This appeal did not succeed, and despite confirming Lees and Farran had received their orders, 15th Army Group tried in vain to reign in Lees and Farran.
 The only signal received from the two was on 23 March, that ignored 15th Army Group's orders.
 It read "Confirm we attack 26 March...Plans irrevocable now...."

 Operation

 Farran and Lees began the attack on the night of 27 March, beginning with the sound of a Scottish piper, David Kirkpatrick.
 Kirkpatrick had volunteered to be dropped into the area, to identify the operation as British – so that reprisals would not be carried out against the local population.

 The attack itself was a success, the Germans sustained 50–60 casualties (including an unknown number killed).
 Three SAS personnel were killed in action at Villa Rossi, and about seven SAS and partisans were wounded (four British, two Italians and a Russian).
-Among the wounded was Michael Lees, who was evacuted to France, and then England.
+Among the wounded was Michael Lees, who was evacuated to France, and then England.

 Though the attack was a success, it did not cause the disruption it would have, had it coincided with the beginning of Operation Grapeshot.
 The offensive would not begin for another week.